sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-07-13-java-javaws-cli-options.md

 jni: Reports information about use of native methods and other Java Native Interface activity.

 There are some nonstandard options present.
 They are  :
--X : Shows help for all non standard options
+- X : Shows help for all non standard options
- -Xint : Runs the interpreted-only mode.
+- Xint : Runs the interpreted-only mode.

 Note:
--Compilation to native code is disabled
+- Compilation to native code is disabled
--All bytecodes are executed by the interpreter.
+- All bytecodes are executed by the interpreter.
--The performance benefits of Java HotSpot Client VM's adaptive compiler will not work.
+- The performance benefits of Java HotSpot Client VM's adaptive compiler will not work.

--Xbatch : Disable background compilation.(helpful for making resource free, compilation done in foreground)
+- Xbatch : Disable background compilation.(helpful for making resource free, compilation done in foreground)
--Xbootclasspath: Specifics list of boot class files Syntax : -Xbootclasspath:[bootclasspath ].
+- Xbootclasspath: Specifics list of boot class files

+        Syntax : -Xbootclasspath:[bootclasspath ].
 It has two other variations.

--Xbootclasspath/a:path
-Appends a path to the default bootstrap classpath.
+- Xbootclasspath/a:path  : Appends a path to the default bootstrap classpath.
--Xbootclasspath/p:path
-Pretends a path in font of the default bootstrap classpath.
+- Xbootclasspath/p:path  : Pretends a path in font of the default bootstrap classpath.

 Note : For all of these cases, The list of directories, JARs, ZIPs will be written with semicolon(;) separator.

--Xcheck:jni : Validates the parameters passed to the JNI function , runtime environment data before processing the JNI request by JVM.
+- Xcheck:jni : Validates the parameters passed to the JNI function , runtime environment data before processing the JNI request by JVM.
--Xfuture : Perform strict class-file format checks(Used in backwards compatibility, and code structure reviews) -Xnoclassgc : Disable class garbage collection
+- Xfuture : Perform strict class-file format checks(Used in backwards compatibility, and code structure reviews)
+- Xnoclassgc : Disable class garbage collection
--Xincgc: Enable the incremental garbage collector -Xloggc:file : Logs the reported every garbage collection events(with -verbose:gc) into file.
+- Xincgc: Enable the incremental garbage collector
+- Xloggc:file : Logs the reported every garbage collection events(with -verbose:gc) into file.
--Xmn[size] : Sets the size of the heap Nursery*.
+- Xmn(size) : Sets the size of the heap Nursery*.
--Xms[size] : Sets the initial Java heap size(any format Xms256m, Xms256000k, Xms256000000)
+- Xms(size) : Sets the initial Java heap size(any format Xms256m, Xms256000k, Xms256000000)
--Xmx[size] : Sets the maximum of Java heap size -Xss[size] : Set the thread size
+- Xmx(size) : Sets the maximum of Java heap size
+- Xss(size) : Set the thread size
--Xprof : Profiles the running program, and sends profiling data to standard output.
+- Xprof : Profiles the running program, and sends profiling data to standard output.

--Xrs : Reduces usage of OS signals by JVM.
+- Xrs : Reduces usage of OS signals by JVM.

 Note :
--Ctrl-Break thread dumps are not available.
+- **Ctrl-Break** thread dumps are not available.
--User code is responsible for causing shutdown hooks to run.(implicitly have to use exit or start commands) -XX:+|-DisableAttachMechanism : Specifies whether tools(Ex- jmap/jconsole)are allowed to attach to the JVM.
+- User code is responsible for causing shutdown hooks to run.(implicitly have to use exit or start commands)
+- XX:+|-DisableAttachMechanism : Specifies whether tools(Ex- jmap/jconsole)are allowed to attach to the JVM.
 (Default disabled)

--XX:AllocationPrefetchStyle=n : Selects prefetch style used during allocation(default=2)
+- XX:AllocationPrefetchStyle=n : Selects prefetch style used during allocation(default=2)
--XX:+AggressiveOpts : Enables aggressive optimization.
+- XX:+AggressiveOpts : Enables aggressive optimization.
--XX:SoftRefLRUPolicyMSPerMB=0 : Enables aggressive processing of software references.
+- XX:SoftRefLRUPolicyMSPerMB=0 : Enables aggressive processing of software references.
--XXLargePageSizeInBytes=n :Specifies the maximum size for large pages.
+- XXLargePageSizeInBytes=n :Specifies the maximum size for large pages.

--XX:ParallelGCThreads=n : Sets the number of GC threads in the parallel collectors.
+- XX:ParallelGCThreads=n : Sets the number of GC threads in the parallel collectors.
--XX:MaxGCPauseMillis=n : Sets a target for the maximum GC pause time..
+- XX:MaxGCPauseMillis=n : Sets a target for the maximum GC pause time..
--XX:[size] : Sets the size of the heap Nursery*.
-Sames as -Xmn[size].
+- XX:(size) : Sets the size of the heap Nursery*.
+Sames as -Xmn(size).
--XX:+|-UseCompressedOops : Enables compressed references in 64-bit JVMs.(True by default)
+- XX:+|-UseCompressedOops : Enables compressed references in 64-bit JVMs.(True by default)

--XX:PredictedClassLoadCount=n : Specify this number shown in the output from -verbose:class. in case our application loads a lot of classes, and especially if class.forName() is used heavily.
+- XX:PredictedClassLoadCount=n : Specify this number shown in the output from -verbose:class. in case our application loads a lot of classes, and especially if class.forName() is used heavily.

-Note : This option requires that the UnlockExperimentalVMOptions(-XX:+UnlockExperimentalVMOptions)  flag be set first
+Note : This option requires that the UnlockExperimentalVMOptions **-XX:+UnlockExperimentalVMOptions** flag be set first

--XX:+PrintCompilation :Prints verbose output from the HotSpot dynamic runtime compiler.
+- XX:+PrintCompilation :Prints verbose output from the HotSpot dynamic runtime compiler.
--XX:+PrintGCDetails : Prints garbage collection output
+- XX:+PrintGCDetails : Prints garbage collection output
--XX:+PrintGCTimeStamps : Prints garbage collection output along with time stamps.
+- XX:+PrintGCTimeStamps : Prints garbage collection output along with time stamps.
--XX:TLABSize=n : Set the size TLABs(Thread local allocation buffers)
+- XX:TLABSize=n : Set the size TLABs(Thread local allocation buffers)
--XX:+UnlockCommercialFeatures : Unlocks the use of commercial features.
+- XX:+UnlockCommercialFeatures : Unlocks the use of commercial features.
 See Commercial features are at the Oracle Java SE Products web page.
--XX:+UseConcMarkSweepGC :
-or
--XX:+UseG1GC : Enable either the Concurrent Mark Sweep (CMS) or the G1 garbage collectors.
+- XX:+UseConcMarkSweepGC : or - XX:+UseG1GC : Enable either the Concurrent Mark Sweep (CMS) or the G1 garbage collectors.

--XX:+UseLargePages : Enable large page support.
+- XX:+UseLargePages : Enable large page support.
--XX:+UseParallelOldGC :Enables the parallel garbage collectors, which are optimized for throughput and average response time.
+- XX:+UseParallelOldGC :Enables the parallel garbage collectors, which are optimized for throughput and average response time.

 * Nursery is a part of the java heap reserved for allocation of new objects. (similar work like as buffer or temp storage)

 Note : Most of the commands options are tested by me.
 But, I could not make all working as I do not have enough resources and scenarios.